Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Piano, Voice

-Hello!
-I'm Heather Duquaine, a dedicated San Diego music teacher with a passion for igniting musical enthusiasm in others!
-My piano and voice lessons prioritize fundamentals while incorporating a fun, personalized approach tailored to each student's goals.
-Eager to embark on our musical journey together!
 Before joining U.S. Music Lessons, I earned a Bachelor’s of Science in Elementary Education, teaching for 15 years in the Midwest across all grade levels and subjects.
-Accompanying/directing choirs and teaching piano lessons were highlights.
-A proud member of the U.S. Music Lessons family for the past 4 years, I currently play piano/organ and direct/accompany the choir at my church.
-Outside of music, I enjoy time with my husband and two teenagers.
+Accompanying/directing choirs and teaching piano lessons were highlights from those years.
+I've been a proud member of the U.S. Music Lessons family for the past 4 years, and I currently play piano/organ and direct/accompany the choir at my church.
+Outside of music, I enjoy spending time with my husband and two teenagers.

 David Grayeb